wiard/punkbank/README.md

 ### The Journey

-As ECH was launched at the height of the Ordinals and BRC20 fungible craze, the price climbed very fast and even I forgot to mint myself as the 21 million tokens were minted out in just a few hours on Unisat.
+As ECH was launched at the height of the Ordinals and BRC20 fungible token craze, the price climbed very fast and even I forgot to mint myself as the 21 million tokens were minted out in just a few hours on Unisat.

 ### The learning